Blue Line (Montreal Metro): Eastern extension to Anjou

-In March 2022, it was announced that the federal government had agreed to provide $1.3 billlion to the extension, with further costs to be covered by the provincial government.
+In March 2022, it was announced that the federal government had agreed to provide $1.3 billion to the extension, with further costs to be covered by the provincial government.
+In March 2025, the federal government committed an additional $650 million to the project.
 The 6 km extension was set to include five new stations, two bus terminals, a pedestrian tunnel connecting to the Pie-IX BRT and a new park-and-ride.
 Overall, the project was estimated to cost around $5.8 to $6.4 billion and scheduled to be completed in 2029.